ray-project/ray/doc/source/rllib/package_ref/evaluation/sample_batch.rst

 ---------------------------------------------------------------

-In `multi-agent mode <rllib-concepts.html#policies-in-multi-agent>`__, several sample batches may be collected separately for each individual policy and are placed in a container object of type ``MultiAgentBatch``:
+In `multi-agent mode <rllib-concepts.html#policies-in-multi-agent>`__, several sample batches may be collected separately for each individual policy and are placed in a container object of type :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch`:

 .. autoclass:: ray.rllib.policy.sample_batch.MultiAgentBatch
     :members: